-But now, with player profile theory, there’s a whole new dimension to creative.
+But now, with player personas theory, there’s a whole new dimension to creative.
 It takes everything to another level.

 Once we can see into what’s motivating people to play games, we’ve discovered a whole new level of creative theory.
 It makes getting overly focused on button colors look downright shallow.

 All the creative elements we’ve been focused on up until now (colors, sounds, even ad copy) need to be realigned to serve these customer motivations.